Shrewsbury School: Football

 Football, as a formal game, was incubated at the public schools of the nineteenth century and Shrewsbury had a key role in the game's development.
 Salopians were prominent in the early history of the organised game at Cambridge University, according to Adrian Harvey "Salopians formed a club of their own in the late 1830s/early 1840s but that was presumably absorbed by the Cambridge University Football Club that they were so influential in creating in 1846".
 The school has an 1856 copy of the Cambridge rules of football, predating the 1863 rules of the FA.

 In these early years, each of the schools had their own versions of the game, and by the 1830s the version played at Shrewsbury had become known as "douling", taking this name from the Greek word for slave: the goal had no cross bar, favoured dribbling, and was being formally supported by the school's authorities to the extent it was compulsory.
-While, at the beginning of the 18th century, however, the school authorities deemed football "only fit for butchers boys", an attitude common at the other public schools, by the 1840s, all boarders were required to play Douling three times a week unless they were excused on medical grounds.
+While, at the beginning of the 18th century, however, the school authorities deemed football "only fit for butchers boys", an attitude common at the other public schools, by the 1840s all boarders were required to play Douling three times a week unless they were excused on medical grounds.

 From 1853, the national press was publishing reports of football at the school, although at this time matches were predominantly between the various Houses.
-The school's first captain of football was appointed in 1854, and a school team was formed in the early 1860s for external mataches.
+The school's first captain of football was appointed in 1854, and a school team was formed in the early 1860s for external matches.
 Also by the 1860s football was sufficiently well-established for all Houses to field 1st and 2nd XI sides across all age groups.

 The Arthur Dunn Challenge Cup (annual football cup competition played between the Old Boys of public schools started in 1903) was contested by Shrewsbury and Charterhouse in the first ever final, and shared by the two institutions following two draws, with two Morgan-Owen brothers choosing instead to turn out for Shrewsbury, instead of playing internationally in a Wales vs. Ireland game for which they had been selected.
 Shrewsbury has won the Arthur Dunn Challenge Cup a total of 11 times, including the Centenary Cup Final in 2003, a replay of the first final in 1903.
 A club of Old Salopians attending the University of Cambridge, who had started playing association football in 1874, entered the FA Cup in 1875-76, but scratched when drawn away to Oxford University.

 Shrewsbury has won the Independent Schools Football Association Boodles ISFA Cup twice: in 2000 and 2010.

+In 2024, Shrewsbury School were crowned English Schools Football Association (ESFA) National Champions.

 Rowing

-Th Royal Shrewsbury School Boat Club (RSSBC) is one of the oldest school rowing clubs, having been founded in 1866.